Frequently Asked Questions

-No. Most students choose either to minor in Honors (requiring 24 credit hours/8 classes taken in the Honors College) or to pursue a designation in Honors (requiring 15 credit hours/5 classes taken in the Honors College).
+Additionally, joining the Honors College does not require you to Major in Honors though that is certainly an option.
+Actually, most students choose either to minor in Honors (requiring 24 credit hours/8 classes taken in the Honors College) or to pursue a designation in Honors (requiring 15 credit hours/5 classes taken in the Honors College).
 In each case, this is part of the 120 credit hours total required at UNM for an undergraduate degree.

 Incidentally, those students who do choose to major in Honors will complete 36 credit hours (typically 12 courses) in the college as part of their 120 credit hours at UNM.

 - Honors College courses are small, seminar-style classes.
 Course enrollments are capped at 18 students, and the average class size is approximately 15 students.
 This smaller class size allows students to receive more individualized instruction and to develop stronger relationships, both with their faculty members and with their fellow Honors students.

 - While most classes at UNM are discipline-specific (for example, a physics class will focus on physics, a philosophy class will focus on philosophy), each Honors College course will focus on a range of academic disciplines.
 Thus, in Honors you might find a class on the legend of King Arthur which deals not only with literature and history, but also with philosophy and sociology.
 Research has shown that this kind of interdisciplinary approach enhances students’ ability to think both critically and innovatively.